 Rebooting your phone in Safe Mode confirms whether the issue you are experiencing is related to a third-party app or not.
 If you are able to take a screenshot in Safe Mode it means that one of the third-party apps is probably keeping you from taking one in regular mode.
 To enter Safe Mode, press and hold the power button and volume down button.
 Once the power menu pops up on the screen, press and hold the power icon until the Safe Mode option shows up.
 Once you enter Safe Mode, take a screenshot using the volume down and power keys.

 There are several third-party apps you can use to take a screenshot on your phone.
 Apps like Assistive Touch overlay a convenient icon on your screen to access all the important functions and apps.
 You can edit these functions to include taking a quick screenshot.
 Other apps like Screenshot Touch and Screenshot Easy are specialised towards taking and editing screenshots using different customisable gestures and touches.

 These are the top ways to fix the ‘Samsung Galaxy S22 screenshot not working’ issue.
-If the issue still persists after trying all these fixes, you may have to perform a factory reset for your S22.
-Before you factory reset your phone, back up all your data as you will lose it in the process.
+If you decide to perform a factory reset on your phone, back up all your data as you will lose it in the process.
 If you cannot take a screenshot even after performing a factory reset, take your S22 to an authorised service centre for further diagnosis.

 For the latest gadget and tech news, and gadget reviews, follow us on Twitter, Facebook and Instagram.
 For newest tech & gadget videos subscribe to our YouTube Channel.
 You can also stay up to date using the Gadget Bridge Android App.
 You can find the latest car and bike news here.